lets-talk-codeup/github-guesser/readme.md

 #### Deliverables
 1. A final notebook.
 This notebook will be used as a walkthough to present results and allow users to recreate the findings.
-2. Slides presenting our project and findings
+2. Slides presenting our project's findings through informative visualiztions and graphics
 3. A video created by our team talking through our slides

 **Additional Deliverables**

 4. Python modules that automate the data pipeline process.
 These modules will be imported and used in the final notebook.
 5. This README that describes what the project is and pipeline process as well as steps on how to recreate our results.
-6. A Trello board that details the process of creating this project.
+6. A [Trello board](https://trello.com/b/j2IoVnUG/nlp-project) that details the process of creating this project.

 ---